junxit/us-congress-bills-111/bill.md

 - **(1)** by striking “Except as otherwise” and inserting the following:
   > - **(A)** *In general* Except as otherwise

+- **(2)** by striking “, or as a source of reserve and security for leveraged loans, the proceeds of which are deposited in a State loan fund established under paragraph (1),”;
-- **(2)** by striking “Financial assistance under this section” and inserting the following:
+- **(3)** by striking “Financial assistance under this section” and inserting the following:
   > - **(B)** *Permissible expenditures* Financial assistance under this section

-- **(3)** by striking “The funds may also be used” and inserting the following:
+- **(4)** by striking “The funds may also be used” and inserting the following:
   > - **(D)** *Certain loans* Financial assistance under this section may also be used

-- **(4)** by striking “The funds shall not be used” and inserting the following:
+- **(5)** by striking “The funds shall not be used” and inserting the following:
   > - **(E)** *Limitation* Financial assistance under this section shall not be used

-- **(5)** by striking “Of the amount credited” and inserting the following:
+- **(6)** by striking “Of the amount credited” and inserting the following:
   > - **(F)** *Set-aside* Of the amount credited

-- **(6)** in subparagraph (B) (as designated by paragraph (2)) by striking “(not” and inserting “(including expenditures for planning, design, siting, and associated preconstruction activities, for replacing or rehabilitating aging treatment, storage, or distribution facilities of public water systems, or for producing or capturing sustainable energy on site or through the transportation of water through the public water system, but not”; and
+- **(7)** in subparagraph (B) (as designated by paragraph (3)) by striking “(not” and inserting “(including expenditures for planning, design, siting, and associated preconstruction activities, for replacing or rehabilitating aging treatment, storage, or distribution facilities of public water systems, or for producing or capturing sustainable energy on site or through the transportation of water through the public water system, but not”; and
-- **(7)** by inserting after such subparagraph (B) the following:
+- **(8)** by inserting after such subparagraph (B) the following:
   > - **(C)** *Sale of bonds* If a State issues revenue or general obligation bonds to provide all or part of the State contribution required by subsection (e), and the proceeds of the sale of such bonds will be deposited into the State loan fund—
   >   - **(i)** financial assistance made available under this section may be used by the State as security for payment of the principal and interest on such bonds; and
   >   - **(ii)** interest earnings of the State loan fund may be used by the State as revenue for payment of the principal and interest on such bonds.

 ## § 5.
 Requirements for use of American materials

 Section 1452(a) (42 U.S.C.
-300j-12(a)) is amended by adding at the end the following new paragraph:
+300j–12(a)) is amended by adding at the end the following new paragraph:

 > - **(4)** *Requirements for use of American materials*
 >   - **(A)** *In general* Notwithstanding any other provision of law, none of the funds made available by a State loan fund as authorized under this section may be used for a project for the construction, alteration, maintenance, or repair of a public water system unless the steel, iron, and manufactured goods used in such project are produced in the United States.